pgMemento/pgMemento/README.md

 timestamp the procedure has been executed.

 These two steps - `create_schema_state` and `log_schema_state` - can be
-coupled by when using the `ACTIVATE_PGMEMENTO.sql` script.
+coupled by when using the `INIT.sql` script.
 When running this script the user is prompted for specifying the database schema which shall be audited and the tables that shall be excluded from auditing (simply separated by comma).
 Depending on the number of tables to alter and on the amount if data that assigned as INSERTed in the log tables this process can take a while.

+Logging can be stopped and restarted by running the `STOP_AUDITING.sql` and `START_AUDITING.sql` scripts.
+Note that theses scripts do not affect the audit_id column in the logged tables.

 ### 5.3.
 Have a look at the logged information